Australian Leader T2 Mk5 - The most amazing rifle you never heard of.

 What are the key internal differences between the Leader T2 Mk5 and the AR-18?

-While both use stamped receivers, the Leader T2 Mk5 features a unique triangular three-lug bolt head and captive recoil springs.
-These internal distinctions set it apart from the AR-18's bolt carrier group design.
+While both utilize stamped receivers, the Leader T2 Mk5 features a triangular three-lug rotating bolt head and captive recoil springs.
+The AR-18 has a different bolt head design and its recoil spring system is not captive in the same manner.

 More Reviews Videos You Might Like